evanberkowitz/npr-sunday-puzzle-podcast/README.md

 [The Sunday Puzzle][npr] is a feature on [Weekend Edition Sunday][weekend-edition-sunday] where a contestant plays an on-air quiz with [Will Shortz][shortz].
+[The podcast built here][podcast] can be constructed, enjoyed, or subscribed to by anyone wishing to enjoy the puzzle.

 The puzzle _used_ to be available as a podcast.
 But, for whatever reason, NPR stopped offering it in podcast form factor.
 It is available as [an RSS feed][npr-rss]